 New surgical techniques and insurance changes have made it easier for many women to have breast reconstruction.
 Breast Cancer Surgery has emotional and physical challenges.
 Breast reconstruction is an important option after mastectomy and lumpectomy.
-The team at UPMC Pinnacle Breast Care Center provides the latest approaches for breast reconstruction.
+The team at UPMC Breast Care Center provides the latest approaches for breast reconstruction.
 Your individual treatment plan may include reconstruction at a time that is right for you.

 Breast reconstruction can usually be done right after your mastectomy.
 There are times when reconstruction is delayed.
 It may be delayed due to the patient’s personal preference.
 Some women are not good candidates for medical reasons.
-Your UPMC Pinnacle Breast Care team will review your breast reconstruction options with you as part of your treatment planning.
+Your UPMC Breast Care team will review your breast reconstruction options with you as part of your treatment planning.

-UPMC Pinnacle Breast Care Center offers three approaches to breast reconstruction: implant reconstruction, autologous tissue reconstruction, and oncoplastic breast reconstruction.
+UPMC Breast Care Center offers three approaches to breast reconstruction: implant reconstruction, autologous tissue reconstruction, and oncoplastic breast reconstruction.
 Each of these options can provide a more balanced and normal look after breast cancer surgery.
 Women may have fewer physical and emotional burdens as a result.

 Some women have micropigmentation after breast cancer treatment.
 This is a type of tattoo that can restore a natural look to breasts and eyebrows.